 However, Google’s algorithm cannot always accurately interpret user intent, resulting in irrelevant search results.

-This is where search operators come in handy.
-Using search operators, users can help Google’s search engine filter results and provide more accurate information.
+This is where search operators, including Google search operators, advanced search operators, and custom search, come in handy.
+Using these search operators, users can help Google’s search engine filter results and provide more accurate information.

-There are two main reasons why it is important to regularly exclude words from Google Search.
+There are two main reasons why it is important to regularly exclude words from Google Search, especially when using Google search operators, advanced search operators, and custom search.

 Get more relevant, updated, and valuable results